1. Output information

 Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.

-MFP statistics are published quarterly and are available free of charge on the ONS website.
-Datasets have contents and metadata tabs that provide information that is important to understanding the statistics.
-The quarterly MFP article also has a section providing a brief explanation of the statistics and longer sections covering the latest trends of the factors feeding into MFP growth.
-We also published A simple guide to multi-factor productivity to further assist users.
+MFP statistics are published every November on the ONS website.
+Datasets have contents and metadata tabs that provide information to help users understanding the statistics.
+The published MFP article also has a section providing a brief explanation of the statistics, and longer sections covering the latest trends about factors feeding into MFP growth.
+We also published our Simple guide to multi-factor productivity to further assist users.

 Timeliness and punctuality